2023 Securities and Exchange Commission charges against the Church of Jesus Christ of Latter-day Saints and Ensign Peak Advisors: Structure of shell companies

-Shell companies were formed as limited liability companies (LLC).
-LLCs were designed to make it difficult to connect with the LDS Church and Ensign Peak Advisors.
+Shell companies were formed as LLCs.
+LLCs were designed to make it difficult to connect with the LDS Church and EP.
 LLCs were dispersed geographic locations throughout the United States outside the state of Utah.
-Ensign Peak Advisors granted management authority to a hand picked manager, but retained investment authority and discresion over each LLC.
+EP granted management authority to a hand-picked manager but retained investment authority and discretion over each LLC.

 The SEC asserts that managers of the LLCs were not given sufficient information to accurately check the box that the form filled out was "true, correct and complete."
-Several times electronic signatures were forwarded to the SEC by Ensign Peak Advisors before managers provided handwritten signatures.
+Several times electronic signatures were forwarded to the SEC by EP before managers provided handwritten signatures.
 Additionally, managers incorrectly misstated that they were signing forms at the location of the LLC's stated address, given that each manager was located in Salt Lake City, Utah.

 Response

 Henry T. C. Hu, a corporate and securities law professor at the University of Texas law school, stated, "What the law requires is so clear that I am genuinely surprised that anyone would do this" Jacob S. Frenkel, a former senior counsel in the SEC's division of enforcement, commented in regards to the small size of the fine: "They are showing institutional respect for the church.
 If this had been a private institution, the monetary penalty would have much larger."

 Sam Brunson, a member of the LDS Church and tax law professor at Loyola University Chicago, remarked on the "incredibly aggressive" way of obscuring finances "for the last 70 years or so, the Mormon Church has had an ethos of keeping its finances private."